Small modular reactor: Renewed interest

-The term was brought to wider use when U.S. Secretary of Energy Steven Chu identified "small modular reactors" as "America's new nuclear option" in a 2010 Wall Street Journal op-ed, where he stated "SMRs would be ready to 'plug and play' upon arrival [on site]" and be more affordable.
+The term "small modular reactors" as opposed to "small-and-medium-sized reactors" was brought to wider use when US Secretary of Energy Steven Chu identified "small modular reactors" as "America's new nuclear option" in a 2010 Wall Street Journal op-ed, where he stated "SMRs would be ready to 'plug and play' upon arrival [on site]" and be more affordable.
 He announced that President Barack Obama had requested $39 million for a new SMR design and licensing program.